-5. Projection Risk
+6. Projection Risk

-Projection risk can be calculated for a particular dataset of annuitants, which is not what is available here, but some general observations on how to carry out such a calculation are presented.
+Projection risk can be calculated for a particular dataset of annuitants, which is not what is available here, but some general observations on how to carry out such a calculation using LC and RH models are presented.

 To begin, the calendar-year trend levels have to be projected.
 Standard time-series methodologies produce ever-widening ranges as the trend continues.
-However here there is another wrinkle, as the points being trended are estimated parameters, and so are observed with error.
+However, here there is another wrinkle, as the h parameters being trended are estimated parameters, and so are observed with error.
 An area of regression studies is errors-in-variables models, which has a number of potential methods.
-If the variances of the h parameters have been estimated and they are relatively constant, then a simple reasonable simulation of a future level could assume that same variance, and do a simulation of the actual future level from the already-simulated contaminated future level from the trend intervals.
+If the variances of the h parameters have been estimated and they are relatively constant, then a simple reasonable simulation of a future level could assume that same variance, and first simulate the future levels with errors and then simulate actual future levels from there using that variance.

 A number of mortality modelers have used AR1 models for the annual difference in levels, usually with a negative autocorrelation, to project the trend.
-Most of these do not take into account the errors-in-measurement issue.
-For an independent series measured with a constant error variance, differencing induces an autocorrelation of -50%, arising from the same error having opposite signs in consecutive observations, so the AR1 model may be distorted by the induced autocorrelation.
-Some mortality projection studies have used the Kalman filter, which recognizes measurement errors, to project the levels, but if that is based on a random walk it can have too much autocorrelation.
-An alternative to both is the area of state-space models, which provide generalizations of time-series and Kalman filter models.
+Most of these do not take into account the errors-in-measurement issue, however.
+For an independent series measured with a constant error variance, differencing induces an autocorrelation of -50 percent, arising from the same error having opposite signs in consecutive observations, so the AR1 model may be distorted by the induced autocorrelation.
+Other mortality projection studies have used the Kalman filter, which recognizes measurement errors, to project the levels, but the simple Kalman filter is based on a random walk, which can have too much autocorrelation.
+An alternative to AR1 and the Kalman filter is state-space models, which provide common generalizations of both.

-If projections are needed for cohorts not in the study, then trending cohorts also has to be considered.
+If projections are needed for cohorts not in the study, then trending of cohorts also has to be considered.
 Even the use of the recent cohort parameters should take into account their potential measurement errors, perhaps with a state-space model.

-Parameter uncertainty can be implemented by simulating the parameters from the covariance matrix based on the Fisher information matrix from the estimation.
-The information matrix gives an estimate of the covariance matrix of the parameters.
-Asymptotically the parameters have a multivariate normal distribution with this covariance matrix, so they can be simulated using the normal copula, Cholesky decomposition, etc. Even though the error distributions are asymptotically normal, they may not be normal for a finite sample, and other distributions could be used to simulate parameter risk, perhaps inverse gamma, which is the exact error distribution for some models, and approaches the normal asymptotically.
+Parameter uncertainty can be implemented by simulating the parameters from the covariance matrix from the Fisher information matrix, which gives an estimate of the covariance matrix of the parameters.
+Asymptotically the parameters have a multivariate normal distribution with this covariance matrix, so they can be simulated using the normal copula, Cholesky decomposition, etc. However, even though the error distributions are asymptotically normal, they may not be normal for a finite sample, and other distributions could be used to simulate parameter risk, perhaps gamma, which is the exact error distribution for some models, and approaches the normal asymptotically.
 Other distributions that approach the normal could also be used.
 One criterion is that the normal should not be used if there is too much probability that a parameter that has to be positive could be simulated as negative from the normal.